rapala61/soupic/README.md

 A Soup from A picture

 #### Cookware and utensils
-- jQuery, bootstrap, express, gm, imageMagick, multer, dotenv, mongoose, and others.
+- jQuery, bootstrap, express, aws-sdk, S3, gm, imageMagick, multer, dotenv, mongoose, and others.

 ----